 dog.
 Many come from wonderful homes, but through life changes, the Foxie is in need of a new home.

-call them and ask for suggestions and help.
-A reliable breeder, will be able to work with you and your dog to eliminate the problems
+them and ask for suggestions and help.
+A reliable breeder, will be able to work with you and your dog to eliminate the problems or will

-breeders are primarily interested in making money.
+are primarily interested in making money.
 There is little knowledge of the breed or of the dog's needs.
-In many cases, the
+In many cases, the family finds

-family finds out too late that this cute little "fuzz ball" is not a lap dog.
-But instead, they have a ball of energy who needs lots of
+out too late that this cute little "fuzz ball" is not a lap dog.
+But instead, they have a ball of energy who needs lots of attention and

-attention and exercise.
+exercise.
 Most Fox Terriers remain active throughout their entire life and require time for exercise.
-If this is not possible
+If this is not possible in your